-- 2.302.31 CIL is intended to complements the existing system of Section 106 planning obligations which is being has been 'scaled back'.
-The intention is that Section 106 planning obligations will continue to be used for the delivery of to focus on affordable housing provision (not covered by CIL) and also 'site-specific' matters infrastructure requirements such as access and drainage (provided such improvements are not identified as specific CIL funded items on the 123 list). - 2.312.32 Any planning Planning obligations can should only be sought where they meet all of the following tests: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development - 2.322.33 Historically, local authorities have 'pooled together' numerous planning obligations towards particular items of infrastructure (e.g. contributions from many individual developments towards the cost of a large project such as a new leisure centre).
-However, since April 2015, it is the Government's intention to limit the pooling of such agreements has been limited to no more than five. from April 2015 onwards.
+2.31 CIL complements the existing system of Section 106 planning obligations which has been 'scaled back' to focus on affordable housing provision (not covered by CIL) and also 'site-specific' infrastructure requirements such as access and drainage (provided such improvements are not identified as specific CIL funded items on the 123 list).

+- 2.32 Planning obligations can only be sought where they meet all of the following tests: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development - 2.33 Historically, local authorities have 'pooled together' numerous planning obligations towards particular items of infrastructure (e.g. contributions from many individual developments towards the cost of a large project such as a new leisure centre).
+However, since April 2015, the pooling of such agreements has been limited to no more than five.